Thailand

 Ricefield shrimps for food

-Freshwater prawns (Macrobrachium lanchesteri), also called ‘Ricefield shrimps’ or ‘Goong foi’ in Thai language, are living in every permanent water body in Thailand in big numbers.
-They are the main food source for a variety of fish and other predators,…
+Freshwater prawns (Macrobrachium lanchesteri), also called ‘Ricefield shrimps’ or ‘Goong foi’ in Thai, live in significant numbers in every permanent water body in Thailand.
+They are the primary food source for various fish and other predators, one of them being…

 Cast net throwing technique

-Small catfish in Thailand got dangerous spines
+Small catfish got dangerous spines in Thailand

 There is a variety of small catfish species with dangerous spines living in Thai waters.
-One, very abundant one, is locally called Pla Kod (Hemibagrus wyckioides); English common name: Asian Redtail Catfish; Thai name: ปลากด.
-Typical length for catching in…
+One, a very abundant one, is locally called Pla Kod (Hemibagrus wyckioides); English common name: Asian Redtail Catfish; Thai name: ปลากด.
+The typical length for…

-Most of Thai water channel, khlongs and streams are clogged with a variety of water plants, predominantly Common Water Hyacinth (Eichhornia crassipes).
-This invasive species was introduced 1901 by Thai Royalty from Indonesia and was supposed to be eradicated by…
+Most Thai water channels, khlongs, and streams are clogged with a variety of water plants, predominantly Common Water Hyacinth (Eichhornia crassipes).
+This invasive species was introduced in 1901 by Thai Royalty from Indonesia and was supposed to be eradicated by…

 Hand net fishing

-Hand nets, equipment and technique For hand net fishing, mosquito netting is used to sieve water bodies for rice fields shrimps and fish fry in Thailand.
+Hand nets, equipment, and technique For hand net fishing, mosquito netting is used to sieve water bodies for rice field shrimps and fish fry in Thailand.
 In order not to lose caught animals, the netting was brought into a deep,…

-Learning the craft of bamboo fish trap weaving Correct English wording for a ‘Lop’ in Thai language would be ‘Horizontal cylinder trap with entry cone’.
-It is used for catching a variety of freshwater fish and crustaceans.
-This includes small…
+Learning the craft of bamboo fish trap weaving The correct English wording for a ‘Lop’ in Thai would be ‘Horizontal cylinder trap with entry cone’.
+It is used to catch various freshwater fish and crustaceans, including small snakeheads, catfish, shrimp,…

 Bank line fishing in Southeast Asia